Chaos in hyperscaling violating Lifshitz theories: Background

 In this paper, we follow the discussion in \cite{Pedraza:2018eey}.
 The HVL black hole solution obtained in \cite{Pedraza:2018eey} is a generalization of charged black brane solutions with arbitrary z and $\theta $ (of \cite{Alishahiha:2012qu}) to other topologies (namely spherical and hyperbolic).

 The line element is given as follows

 where f(r) is the blackening function given as

-k is the factor that characterizes the topology of the horizon. $ k = \{-1, 0, 1\}$ for hyperbolic, planar and spherical horizon topology respectively. $r_{F}$ is the large radius upto which the black hole geometry is considered to be valid. $r_{F}$ corresponds to the UV cutoff scale in the boundary.
-L is the bulk curvature radius.
+$r_h$ is the horizon radius, d is the number of boundary dimensions, q is the charge parameter, k is the factor that characterizes the topology of the horizon ($ k = \{-1, 0, 1\}$ for hyperbolic, planar and spherical horizon topology respectively), $r_{F}$ is the large radius upto which the black hole geometry is considered to be valid, ($r_{F}$ corresponds to the UV cutoff scale in the boundary), and L is the bulk curvature radius.
 The temperature can be computed from the blackening function.

 The charged and static black hole solutions given by \eqref{eqn:HVLmetric} were analytically constructed from the following generalized Einstein-Maxwell-Dilaton (EMD) action